guybrush77/rapidobj/README.md

 # API

 The API of the RapidObj library is rather simple.
-It consists of just two free-standing functions: ```ParseFile()``` and ```Triangulate()```.
+It consists of two free-standing functions: ```ParseFile()``` and ```Triangulate()```.

 Function ```ParseFile()``` loads an .obj file, parses it and returns a result object.
-The result object contains vertex attribute arrays, shapes, and materials.
+The result object contains vertex attribute arrays, shapes and materials.
 A shape object contains a collection of polygons (i.e. a mesh) or a collection of polylines.

 Each polygon in a mesh may have 3 sides (triangle), 4 sides (quadrilateral), 5 sides (pentagon) - all the way up to the 255 sides maximum.
 Function ```Triangulate()``` takes a result object, loops through all the meshes, and decomposes polygons with more than three sides into a set of triangles.
-However, if the meshes were already triangulated, then the function call will do nothing.
+However, if the meshes are already triangulated, then the function call will do nothing.

 Suppose we want to find out the total number of triangles in an .obj file.
 This can be accomplished by passing the .obj file path to```ParseFile()``` and triangulating the result.
-The next step is looping through all the meshes; in each iteration, the number of triangles in the current mesh is added to running sum.
+The next step is looping through all the meshes; in each iteration, the number of triangles in the current mesh is added to the running sum.
 The code for this logic is shown below:

 ```cpp
 #include "rapidobj/rapidobj.hpp"